Code of Condunct

 We ask that attendees:

-- be prepared for the meetings they’ve signed up to attend, having reviewed the critique submission, discussion materials, and/or lecture materials in advance to the meeting and to the degree necessary to participate.
+- be prepared for the meetings they’ve signed up to attend, having reviewed the critique submission, discussion materials, and/or lecture materials to the degree necessary to participate.

 - speak and act during meetings in a considerate, professional, and respectful manner.